-The employer contribution rate payable is determined under State legislation and is currently 10% (2021: 9.5%).
-The rate will increase to 10.5% on 1 July 2022.
+The employer contribution rate payable is determined under State legislation and is currently 10.5% (2022: 10%).
+The rate has increased to 11% on 1 July 2023.

 Note 8: Investments and derivatives

 (a) Fair value hierarchy

 The table below set outs the level of fair value hierarchy as outlined in Note 1(d) within which the fair value measurements of the Fund's investments and derivatives are categorised: